Deutsche Bank shares plunge to new low on fears about its health

 It has spent billions settling charges that it conspired to manipulate global interest rates and colluded with other banks to rig foreign exchange rates; its margins have disappeared due to record low interest rates and the cost of new regulations; and it has been slammed with a $14 billion demand from the U.S. Justice Department over its role in the global financial crisis.

 Deutsche Bank said this month it "has no intent to settle these potential civil claims anywhere near the number cited."
-It did not respond immediately to a request for additional comment on Friday.

 Related: Does Deutsche Bank need a bailout?